Best Gaming PC Build Under ₹70,000 in India

-If you want to build a gaming PC, early 2021 might not be the best time to do it because the CPU and GPU prices are extremely inflated due to chip shortages.
+Whether you want the best gaming PC build under ₹70,000 or a gaming laptop, this is not the right time to do so because CPU and GPU prices are extremely inflated right now due to chip shortages.
+And it is expected that the situation won’t improve until next year.
 However, if you still want to go ahead and build a gaming PC with a budget of around ₹75,000, we have made your job a bit easier.
 We have extensively researched all the PC components, including the CPU, GPU, motherboard, RAM, storage, case, power supply, and cooling, and shortlisted the best ones so that you don’t have to spend your time researching again.

 Best Gaming PC Build Under ₹70,000